-1. Speech Events: Each district shall certify students to the state tournament in speech events, duet acting, Policy, Lincoln-Douglas and Public Forum Debate according to the following formula:

-1 through 7 entries certify 1 entry

-8 through 13 entries certify 2 entries

-14 through 20 entries certify 3 entries

-21 or more entries certify 4 entries
+- 1. Speech Events: Each district shall certify students to the state tournament in speech events, duet acting, Policy, Lincoln-Douglas and Public Forum Debate according to the following formula: - 1 through 7 entries certify 1 entry - 8 through 13 entries certify 2 entries - 14 through 20 entries certify 3 entries - 21 or more entries certify 4 entries - a.

-- a.
 The certification for speech events is based on the ranking given by the judge of the final round and not on whether or not the performance was rated excellent or superior. - b.
-If a tie for a qualifying position exists in speech events all entries involved in the tie shall advance.
+If a tie for a qualifying position exists in speech events all entries involved in the tie shall advance. - NOTE: All tie-breaking procedures should be followed before certifying additional entries. - 2.
+Should a cancellation occur following the drawing of the debate schedule in a district tournament, a fill entry shall be utilized if the schedule does not already include a fill.
+If so, the fill entry will be dropped.
+NOTE: A fill entry is defined as an entry invited to participate in a tournament already scheduled to make an even number of teams.
+A fill entry in the district tournament is not permitted to advance into the elimination rounds and shall not be able to place in the tournament. - 3.
+Readers Theatre: Each district shall certify Readers Theatre entries to the state tournament according to the following formula: - 1 through 7 entries certify 1 entry - 8 or more entries certify 2 entries - 4.
+One Act Plays: Each district shall certify plays to the state tournament according to the following formula: - 1 through 7 entries certify 1 entry - 8 or more entries certify 2 entries - 5.
+If a tie for a qualifying position exists in Readers Theatre or One Act Plays all entries involved in the tie shall advance.